30 Days of Drug and Alcohol Treatment:

 “Begin with the end in mind.”
 Stephen Covey

 One thing that contributes to the use of drugs is lack of parental supervision at home.
 When parental monitoring in the household is low then a young adult has a greater change to experiment with substances and become addicted.
 One way to avoid risk factors in young people experimenting with different drugs is a strong parent-child bond.
 If they do develop a problem and need help, then you should motivate and empower them to go to treatment and show them the positive side of rehabilitation.

-You, as a parent, must make changes themselves such as not helping them financially, or giving them a place to live or stay if they don’t get the treatment you want them to.
+You, as a parent, must make changes yourself such as not helping them financially, or giving them a place to live or stay if they don’t get the treatment you want them to.
 Although you might want to hold their hand throughout their rehabilitation process to ease their discomfort, you need to learn that it will not help them in the end.

 - Your son or daughter might seem overconfident after making it through detox, but don’t let this fool you and allow for them to stop the treatment before rehab because he or she still has a high chance of relapsing if he or she still hasn’t learned strategies of coping with stress or learn why he or she started using in the beginning.

 - Help by joining your child in the beginning process and assist the therapist when deciding what treatment center will be best suited for your son or daughter.
 The safest place might not always be the one closest to home because if your son or daughter wants to leave treatment he or she will have connections and places to go to, which can make deciding to leave treatment an easy decision.
 If your child decides to go to a new city or state, it could be the best shot at success since he or she does not have family and friends nearby, even though this will limit the amount of time you will see your child, it will also give him or her a chance to become independent and rely on themselves.